punchgirls/job_board/mails/password_changed.md

 Dear {{ company.name }},

-We want to inform you that your password have been changed.
+This is to inform you that your password was changed.

 If you didn't perform this action, please contact us as soon as possible.

 Thank you!

+Kind regards,

 Cecilia & Mayn,
 Punchgirls